Pap Cheyassin Secka: Career

 During the administration of president Sir Dawda Kairaba Jawara (the First Republic), Cheyassin Secka became the leader of the defunct National Liberation Party formed on 4 October 1975.
-However his political career was merred by the country's 1981 coup d'état instigated by the revolutionist Kukoi Samba Sanyang.
+However his political career was marred by the country's 1981 coup d'état instigated by the revolutionist Kukoi Samba Sanyang.
 According to sources, "he was sentenced to life imprisonment for his alleged participation into the Koukoi [Kukoi] coup attempt against Jawara's regime."
 Having spent nearly 12 years in prison at Mile Two (the country's top prison), he was later granted amnesty.

 Cheyassin Secka became the Gambian Attorney General around 2000, appointed by the Gambian president Yahya Jammeh.
 On 10 and 11 April 2000, Gambian students held a demonstration against the regime of president Jammeh.
 In this demonstration, many student were massacred by the Gambian forces.
 President Jammeh was accused of giving the order to open arms against the students, although he denied the accusation.
 Following this massacre, Cheyassin Secka "read out the April 10 Commission Report, which indemnifies the April 10 student killers to the local press."
 After reading out this report, he was relieved from his post by president Jammeh on 30 January 2001, following "the indemnification of the student killers".
 He was a barrister at law and one of the renowned barristers of the country.
 He joined the legal profession in 1973 as a practicing barrister.
 He was a member of the Gambian Bar.